mkunesch/tensoralgebra/README.md

 This tensor package is a testing ground for a better tensor implementation in the numerical general relativity code [GRChombo](https://github.com/GRChombo/GRChombo).

-##Implementation note
+## Implementation note
 A rank-R tensor is implemented recursively as an array of rank-(R-1) tensors.
 Lazy evaluation is achieved using expression templates.
-Currently, operations which change the rank of a tensor, such as contracting two indices of a tensor with rank greater than 2, are not done lazily but this is work in progress.
+Currently, operations which change the rank of a tensor, such as contracting two indices of a tensor with rank greater than 2, are not done lazily; this is work in progress.

-##Prerequisites and usage examples
+## Prerequisites and usage examples
 Tensoralgebra works only with C++14 and has been tested with gcc, clang, and icc.
 Tensoralgebra is header-only so all that is needed is to include `Tensor.hpp` and `TensorAlgebra.hpp` (for tensor operations like the dot product).